 Following Billett et al. (2016), we classify all leveraged loans that contain a covenant-lite facility as covenant-lite.
 The remaining leveraged loans are referred to as covenant-heavy.
 For bonds, we distinguish between public bonds that are registered with the SEC and bonds issued pursuant to Rule 144a.
-However,
+Bonds issued through Rule 144a can be subsequently registered with the SEC.
+Fenn (2000) documents that in his sample period, domestic speculative-grade Rule 144a bonds are almost always subsequently registered with the SEC.
+Subsequently, Huang and Ramirez (2010) reach a similar conclusion.
+We use the action type field in Mergent FISD to distinguish Rule 144a bonds that were subsequently exchanged from those that were never exchanged.